 The Hilton Santa Fe Buffalo Thunder is worthy of this review, even though I’m not a big fan of writing hotel reviews.
 I’ve only written a few, and one was for a spectacular place in Argentina.
 I tend to spare hotel reviews for the amazing or terrible.
 This hotel is neither excellent nor awful.
 It’s just way overpriced.
 This review has nothing to do with New Mexico, which was beautiful.

-One of our deciding factors for choosing this hotel is that we are traveling with a sprog, which requires entertainment, so a resort is ideal.
+One of our deciding factors for choosing this hotel is traveling with a sprog, which requires entertainment, so a resort is ideal.
 We opted for Hilton Santa Fe Buffalo Thunder, the self-proclaimed luxury resort with award-winning golf courses, a massive plus for Brian.
 Was it worth the money?
 No, not even close.
 It was an expensive mistake.

 Here is what you need to know about The Hilton Santa Fe Buffalo Thunder!

 It is located about 12 miles outside of downtown Santa Fe.
 That’s not an issue if it lives up to expectations, but it did not.
 Upon arrival, I knew it was not as dreamy as the photos indicated.
 This place is directly off of the main highway.
 Sure, once on-site or at the rear, you will get great views, but it’s not romantic, imaginary, or even slightly remote.
 The photos are so deceptive they reminded me of the Pyramids.
 If you’ve been, you know what I mean.
 The Pyramids are always photographed to give you the illusion that they are in the middle of the desert vs. in the city center.

 The lobby is grand, and on first blush, it appears lush.
 Till you get to your room.
 Sure, the room was large and nicely decorated but a tad worn.
 Then come the logistical issues that piss you off.
 The safe does not work, nor does the bath stopper.
 No baths for me, and the sprog are a real no-no. They send security, then an engineer.